Norman Yardley: Captain of Yorkshire

 Yorkshire finished second in the County Championship to Warwickshire in the 1951 season and second to Surrey in the 1952 season.
 However, in following season, Yorkshire dropped to equal twelfth, their worst ever finish at that time.
-In the following two seasons, the team were again runners up, Surrey winning on both occasions.
+In the following two seasons, the team was again runners-up, Surrey winning on both occasions.
 Yardley scored more than 850 runs in each season, but only managed two more centuries.
 These were 183 not out against Hampshire in 1951, the highest innings of his career, and an unbeaten score of exactly 100 against Gloucestershire in his final season.
 His batting average was generally between 24 and 31, except in 1953 when in matches in England he averaged 36.53.
-Yardley used himself as a bowler more often in 1951 and 1952, delivering more overs than any other time in his career in the latter year.
-He took 32 and 43 wickets respectively in each season, his highest two season totals, and taking five wickets in an innings on three occasions, having only done so twice before.
+Yardley used himself as a bowler more often in 1951 and 1952, delivering more overs than at any other time in his career in the latter year.
+He took 32 and 43 wickets respectively in each season, his highest two-season totals, and took five wickets in an innings on three occasions, having only done so twice before.
 However, he bowled less often during his final three seasons, with a subsequent drop in his tally of wickets.
 His only representative cricket, apart from annual matches at the Scarborough Festival for the Gentlemen against the Players and occasionally for T. N. Pearce's XI, was the Gentlemen v Players match at Lord's in 1954.